-Could exchanging knowledge between computers solve the problem of linear acceleration, i.e., getting ten computers to go ten times faster than one computer to execute one task, on generic problems?
+Could exchanging knowledge between computers solve the problem of linear acceleration, i.e. getting 10 computers to go 10 times faster than 1 computer to execute one task, on generic problems?

-2.1.
-Transfer Learning
+2.1 Transfer Learning

-In traditional machine learning (that is, the field of Artificial Intelligence that automatically processes data to extract meaningful relationships between data to make predictions about unseen data), Transfer Learning is a widely used method that consists, basically, in transferring portions of a trained model (trained on a source domain) to an untrained model (to be trained on a target domain).
-Transfer Learning is mainly used to cope with some lack of data in the target domain: if the source and target domain are related, it Transfer Learning postulates that it should be possible to reuse the knowledge learned by the source model.
-For instance, if there exists a model that can predict the risk of developing heart diseases in adults, some of the knowledge learned by could be reused in a model to be trained to predict the same risk but in the case of children (the two domains are different but related).
-The main challenge is to tackle the differences between the source and the target domains to generalize well on the target domain.
+In traditional machine learning (that is, the field of Artificial Intelligence that automatically processes data to extract meaningful relationships between data so as to make predictions about unseen data), Transfer Learning is a widely used method that consists, basically, in transferring portions of a trained model A(trained on a source domain) to an untrained model B (to be trained on a target domain).
+Transfer Learning is mainly used to cope with some lack of data in the target domain: if the source and target domain are related, it the postulate of Transfer Learning is that it should be possible to reuse the knowledge learned by the source model.
+For instance, if there exists a model A that can predict the risk of developing heart diseases in adults, some of the knowledge learned by A could be reused in a model B to be trained to predict the same risk but in the case of children (the two domains are different but related).
+The main challenge is to tackle the differences between the source and the target domains so as to generalize well on the target domain.

 In practice, in the case of Deep Machine Learning, Transfer Learning consists in reusing the parameters learned at the layer levels of Deep Neural Networks.
-Given the hierarchical nature of Deep Neural Networks (DNN), it has been empirically shown (Yosinski, Clune, Bengio, Lipson, 2014) that transferring the layers closest to the input (low-level features) in trained model A lead to faster learning performance in the training of the untrained target model B. Higher level features (in the layers closer to the outputs and specific to the task at hand) is too specific to be transferable without considerable modifications.
-Even though this empirical study gave a precious insight regarding what portions of a model can be transferred, it should be noted that, so far, the actual success of a transfer (i.e., whether model is more accurate after the transfer than it would have been without) can only be evaluated with trial and error (i.e., after transferring some parameters, checking the accuracy, transferring different parameters, checking the accuracy, etc.) and this process is extremely time-consuming.
+Given the hierarchical nature of Deep Neural Networks (DNN), it has been empirically shown [9] that transferring the layers closest to the input (low level features) in trained model A lead to faster learning performance in the training of the untrained target model B. Higher level features (in the layers closer to the outputs and specific to the task at hand) are too specific to be transferable without considerable modifications.
+Even though this empirical study gave a precious insight regarding what portions of a model can be transferred, it should be noted that, so far, the actual success of a transfer (i.e. whether model B is more accurate after the transfer than it would have been without) can only be evaluated with trial and error (i.e., after transferring some parameters, checking the accuracy, transferring different parameters, checking the accuracy, etc.) and this process is extremely time consuming.